Eyeglasses, bottle openers, pliers -- we use dozens of assistive devices every day; without them there's a lot we couldn't do.

 So when rheumatoid arthritis, osteoarthritis, or another condition puts the brakes on what you do, why not expand your tool set to include a few helpful devices that make it easier to do the things you enjoy?

-Arthritis is the most common cause of disability, says Patience H. White, MD, vice president of public health for the Arthritis Foundation, and with more than 100 types of arthritis, affecting 46 million people, that's not surprising.
+Arthritis is the most common cause of disability, according to the Arthritis Foundation, and with more than 100 types of arthritis, affecting 46 million people, that's not surprising.

 Fortunately there are hundreds of tools that can help.
 But before you employ any assistive device, be sure to use your own strength and range-of-motion first, the better to preserve both.
 A few all-purpose self-help tools you can use anywhere in the house include: